-Remove lamb from the refrigerator, and let it stand at room temperature for 15-30 minutes while you set up your grill.
+Remove the lamb leg from the refrigerator, and let it stand at room temperature for 15-30 minutes while you set up your grill.
 It’s always a good idea to make a pilot hole through the center of the roast where the rotisserie rod will go.
 We recommend using a large sword skewer or a narrow fillet knife for the job.
 Poke a hole directly through the center (lengthwise) and run the skewer or knife through.

 Slip the rotisserie rod through the pilot hole, and balance the roast on the rod.
 Insert the forks into the ends of the meat and secure.
 Note: Refer to the manufacturer’s guide for proper setup specific to your unit.

-Place rotisserie rod onto the grill right over the drip pan and start the motor.
+Place the rotisserie rod onto the grill right over the drip pan and start the motor.
 There are some cases where the unit is not large enough to accommodate a drip pan.
-You can line with foil instead.
+You can line it with foil instead.
 Check on the roast after 45 minutes to see how the lamb is progressing.
 Refill the drip pan if needed.
 This rotisserie lamb leg is done once it reaches an internal temperature of 145 degrees F.

 It’s time to take the rotisserie leg of lamb off the grill.
 We highly recommend using heat-resistant gloves for this job.
 If you don’t have a pair, it’s time to bite the bullet and make that purchase.
 It is your best bet for removing the rotisserie rod.
 You can use two thick hot pads, but we suggest doubling up to avoid getting burned.

 Lift the rotisserie lamb leg off of the unit with the rod and forks still intact.
 Place it onto a large clean cutting board.
 Tent the roast with foil, and let it rest for 10-15 minutes.
 Discard the drip pan.
 Prepare the optional caper sauce during this time.
 See the recipe below for details.

 Carefully remove the forks from either side of the lamb roast.
 Slowly pull out the rotisserie rod.
 Cut the twine and carefully pull it off the lamb leg.